The Recycled Water Fill Station is closed for the season.

 Recycled Water Quality Data

-Recycled water is wastewater that has been purified through multiple treatment processes to a level that meets the California Department of Public Health standards.
+The quality of our recycled water is a high priority for us.
 Recycled water is strictly monitored to ensure it meets water quality standards set by the State Water Resources Control Board (SWRCB) and the U.S. Environmental Protection Agency (EPA).
 Click here to view Recycled Water Quality Data.

 To receive email updates, click here and check the Recycled Water Fill Station box.